RKelln/5-directions/public/writing/ppf.md

 ## _ImageNet_
 ### Fei-Fei Li

-[Fei-Fei Li](https://en.wikipedia.org/wiki/Fei-Fei_Li) (李飞飞) is an Chinese-American computer scientist who studies vision.
+[Fei-Fei Li](https://en.wikipedia.org/wiki/Fei-Fei_Li) (李飞飞) is a Chinese-American computer scientist who studies vision.
 Her lab created the [_ImageNet_](https://en.wikipedia.org/wiki/ImageNet) dataset of images collected from the Internet, using queries and searches and then used [Amazon Mechanical Turk](https://en.wikipedia.org/wiki/Amazon_Mechanical_Turk) to clean the dataset.

 _ImageNet_ is still growing and changing (recently dealing with issues of privacy and bias) but currently contains 14 millions images in 20000 categories.